Michigan State football tangles Richmond 45-14 led by Noah Kim and Nathan Carter

 The Spartans came out of halftime without running back Jalen Berger, who hurt his lower right leg in the first quarter and didn’t return, and linebacker Jacoby Windmon after halftime.
 Two plays into the third quarter, Kim hit Jaron Glover for a 29-yard pass, but the redshirt freshman left the game with an injury to his midsection (he eventually returned).
 Two plays later, right guard Geno VanDeMark left the game with a lower-body injury (he also eventually returned).

-After Carter left the game, Simmons and Davion Primm both fumbled.
+Jordon Simmons and Davion Primm took over carries and both fumbled.
 Along with the Berger injury, the Spartans were without senior transfer running back Jaren Mangham, who was questionable entering the game and had to be helped to the locker room during pregame warmups.

 Strong on ‘D’

-Thought it was against a lower-division foe, MSU’s defensive line contained Wickersham from running and made everything difficult all day for the Richmond quarterback.
+MSU’s defensive line contained Wickersham from running and made everything difficult for the Richmond quarterback.

 MSU had just a 170-138 edge in total yards at halftime, including 57-56 on the ground.
-After halftime, the Spartans smothered the Spiders and held them to 55 yards, and Kim and the offense broke open the game.
+After halftime, the Spartans smothered the Spiders and held them to 55 yards; the offense generated 295 yards.

-Richmond added a late touchdown against MSU’s backups after Primm’s fumble at his own 25,
+Richmond scored a late touchdown against MSU backups after Primm’s fumble at his own 25.

 This article originally appeared on Detroit Free Press: Michigan State tangles Richmond 45-14 behind Nathan Carter, Noah Kim